 slick floors and noise levels.
 However, they may make wonderful visitors for shut-ins.

 A vital first step is determining your dog's personality.
 Determining your dog's

 personality will help you identify the types of therapy activities your dog is best suited

 for and the type of training you will need to do.
-A good veterinarian, behaviorist, or
+A good veterinarian, behaviourist, or

 activities would be best for your dog.